Research centres and projects

 Holly Lawford-Smith's Marie Curie FP7 Grant "Modelling International Cooperation Between States" is a three-year project aiming to both model cooperation between state agents, and make recommendations about the conditions under which such cooperation is likely to be successful, with a final view to commenting on current negotiations over climate change.
 The first stage of the project focuses on the nature of states as collective agents.
 The second stage focuses on whether state agents behave sufficiently similarly to ordinary human agents in at least some contexts that certain lessons from the wide experimental literature on cooperation between human agents apply across.
 You can watch Holly give a talk about this project here (overview from 1.02-15.40).

 The Democracy and Criminal Justice project inquires into the justice of denying prisoners the right to vote.
 It asks whether offenders should lose any of the rights of citizenship and if so, to what extent they should helped to regain them.

-This research project, funded by the Leverhulme Trust, aims to explore the connections between these seemingly opposed philosophical traditions.
-It links the Sheffield Philosophy Department with those at Cambridge, Columbia, Frankfurt, Pittsburgh, Sydney, Vanderbilt, and the Collège de France.
+This research project, funded by the Leverhulme Trust, aimed to explore the connections between these seemingly opposed philosophical traditions.
+It linked the Sheffield Philosophy Department with those at Cambridge, Columbia, Frankfurt, Pittsburgh, Sydney, Vanderbilt, and the Collège de France.